Environmental Protection Agency (EPA).

 - Administrative practice and procedure

 - Pesticides and pests

 - Reporting and recordkeeping requirements

 Therefore, 40 CFR chapter I is amended as follows:End Amendment Part Start Part

 PART 180—[AMENDED]End Part Start Amendment Part

--2.
-Section 180.588 is amended by alphabetically adding commodities to the table in paragraph (a) to read as follows:End Amendment Part
+2. Section 180.588 is added to subpart C to read as follows:End Amendment Part

 |Commodity||Parts per million|